skrattaren/apf.rst/apf.rst

   Another reference to the 'I-Feel-Like-I'm-Fixin'-To-Die Rag' by Country Joe and the Fish (see the annotation for p.
 50).
-Maladict, in her coffee withdrawal hallucinations, is apparently starting to channel "`Apocalypse Now`_" type Vietnam scenes.
+Maladict, in her coffee withdrawal hallucinations, is apparently starting to channel **Apocalypse Now** type Vietnam scenes.

 + [p.
 177] "'Our cartoonist Fizz drew this for the special edition.'"